Weakly directed self-avoiding walks: Introduction

 The two simplest classes of SAW on the square lattice probably consist of \emm directed, and \emm partially directed, walks: a walk is directed if it involves at most two types of steps (for instance North and East), and partially directed if it involves at most three types of steps (Fig.~\ref{fig:restricted}(a-b)).
 Partially directed walks play a prominent role in the definition of our \emm weakly directed, walks.
 Among other solved classes, let us cite spiral SAW~\cite{privman-spiral,guttmann-wormald-spiral} and prudent walks~\cite{mbm-prudent,duchi,guttmann-prudent}.
 We refer again to Fig.~\ref{fig:restricted} for illustrations.
 Each time such a new class is defined and solved, one compares its properties to~\eqref{grail}: have we reached with this class a large growth constant?
 Is the end-to-end distance of the walks sub-linear?

 At the moment, the largest growth constant (about $2.48$) is obtained with prudent SAW.
 However, this is beaten by certain classes whose description involves a (small) integer $k$, like SAW confined to a strip of height $k$~\cite{alm-janson,zeilberger-skinny}, or SAW consisting of \emm irreducible bridges, of length at most $k$~\cite{jensen-bridges,kesten-bridges}.
-The structure of these walks is rather poor, which makes them little attractive from a combinatorial viewpoint.
-In the former case, they are described by a transfer matrix (the size of which increases exponentially with the height of the strip); in the latter case, the structure is even simpler, since these walks are just arbitrary \emm sequences, of irreducible bridges of small length.
-In both cases, improvements on the growth constant much rely on progresses in the computer power.
+The structure of these walks is rather poor, which makes them rather unattractive from a combinatorial viewpoint.
+In the former case, they are described by a transfer matrix (the size of which increases exponentially with the height of the strip); in the latter case, the structure is even simpler, since these walks are just arbitrary sequences of irreducible bridges of small length.
+In both cases, the \gf\ is rational.
+The growth constant increases with $k$, providing better and better lower bounds on the growth constant of general SAW.
+The ability of solving these models for larger values of $k$ mostly relies on progress in computer power.
 Regarding asymptotic properties, almost all solved classes of SAW exhibit a linear end-to-end distance, with the exception of spiral walks, which are designed so as to wind around their origin.
 But there are very few such walks~\cite{guttmann-wormald-spiral}, as their growth constant is 1.